 With the holidays over and the leftovers gone, it’s time to deal with the outcome of all that shopping and gift giving — the bills.
 In the midst of the holiday season it’s easy to forget how expensive it can be, but when January rolls around, credit card bills are there to remind you.
 It can be even worse if you’ve already been racking up expenses and debt.
 In some instances, you may need to take serious steps to get out of debt.
 Fortunately, there are good debt relief companies out there that can help you settle your debt.

 Simply put, debt settlement is the process of paying your creditors less than what you owe and having the entire debt erased off the books.
 But as easy as this may sound, accomplishing it can be complicated and difficult, and can have long-lasting implications.

 If you’re going to have a hard time paying your bills, you should reach out to any debt settlement company you owe funds to before you become six months delinquent on the bill.
 If you don’t contact a debt settlement agent before this time, the company that holds the debt will generally write it off.
 This can have serious repercussions on your credit score.

-A debt settlement company will negotiate with the firm that holds the debt on your behalf and will lower the obligation to an amount you can afford.
+The best debt settlement companies will negotiate with the firm that holds the debt on your behalf and will lower the obligation to an amount you can afford.
 To do this, the debt settlement company will need to review your complete financial statements.
 This means they will need to look over your bank statements, credit card balances, asset reports and any other documentation regarding what you might owe.
 From there, the debt settlement company will negotiate on your behalf to lower the rate.